github/semantic/ROADMAP.md

 ### Summary

-12/14, or ~86% (🐝, the patent, & JSON and Markdown support don’t add to the denominator because they weren’t planned).
+9/14, or 64.3% of the planned tasks; 12/14, or ~86%, including the unplanned tasks.
 Some breakdown:

 **Successes:**